-Inside the mind of Aaftab Poonawala: A clinical psychologist takes a peep
+Shraddha Walkar case: Inside the mind of Aaftab Poonawala -- A clinical psychologist takes a peep

 "What we mean is that the individual might seem like a person next door from the outside, going about his regular life but what goes on the inside is a disregard for rules and regulations of society and law and lack of remorse or guilt for any acts of destruction, vandalism or crime," she says.

 Saxena's description of a psychopath to a large extent matches with the claims against Poonawala.
 Few of Poonawala's neighbours in the Mehrauli apartment have said they had little clue about the crime until the police came and started the investigation.
-Poonawala, on the outside, looked like he was living a perfectly fine life often making posts on Instagram, where he even had a following of over 29,000.
+Poonawala, on the outside, looked like he was living a perfectly fine life often making posts on Instagram, where he even had plenty of followers.

 Poonawala's demeanour is not surprising, strictly going by the definition of a psychopath, according to Saxena.
 She says an individual can appear normal on the outside but lack all emotional attachment on the inside.